Microwave-activated gates between a fluxonium and a transmon qubit: The CPHASE gate for low frequency fluxonia

 Crucial for the implementation of the gate is that the system undergoes a Rabi oscillations for both the involved transitions, inducing little leakage.
 We investigate this property in Fig.~\ref{fig:leakcphase}, where the average leakage $L_1$ (see its definition in Appendix \ref{app:fid}) is plotted as a function of gate time for different target conditional phases.
 We see that in the coherent case there is a very sharp minimum where the leakage is minimized.
 Also, the minimum value of the leakage decreases for larger conditional phases, which have larger optimal gate time since $t_{\rm gate} \approx 2\phi/\Delta$.

-However, comparing Figs.~\ref{fig:leak_comparison} and \ref{fig:leakcphase}, we notice that the leakage is much higher than that achievable with the CR gate discussed in ~\cref{sec:crgate} due to the fact that the CPHASE gate is directly populating non-computational states during the gate.
+However, comparing Figs.~\ref{fig:leak_comparison} and \ref{fig:leakcphase}, we notice that the leakage is much higher than that achievable with the CR gate discussed in Sec.~\ref{sec:crgate} due to the fact that the CPHASE gate is directly populating non-computational states during the gate.
 While lower leakage could be potentially achieved with optimized pulses, leakage is definitely more pronounced for this CPHASE gate as compared to the CR gate, assuming the CR gate is operated away from frequency collisions.
 In addition, in Fig.~\ref{fig:leakcphase} we observe (unsurprisingly) that the presence of noise increases the leakage compared to the noiseless case, and makes the leakage-minima less sharp.
 Also, the use of higher levels of the fluxonium inevitably exposes the system to the shorter decay times of these levels.
 Despite these facts, we obtain optimal gate fidelities in the noise free case of $\{99.76 \%, 99.87 \%, 99.93 \%, 99.96 \% \}$ and in the noisy case of $\{99.36 \%, 99.44 \%, 99.51 \%, 99.61 \% \}$ for the conditional phases $\phi=\{\pi, 5 \pi/4, 2 \pi/2, 7\pi/4 \}$, respectively.
 The noise free gate fidelity is limited by leakage.
-When the drive is turned off, the static, residual $ZZ$ coupling is small and it is evaluated to be $40 \, \mathrm{kHz}$ for parameter set CPHASE in Table \ref{tab:par_set} used in this section.
-As can be seen from Fig.~\ref{fig:en_lev_low}, the bare levels $\ket{11}_0$ and $\ket{02}_0$ have a non-zero matrix element induced by the capacitive coupling.
-However, these levels are far detuned in frequency, by more than $2 \, \mathrm{GHz}$, and as a result have small level hybridization.
-The same holds for the pair of bare levels $\ket{10}_0, \ket{03}_0$.
-As shown in Appendix \ref{app:sw}, these transitions are the main cause of $ZZ$ coupling in this system, which is suppressed given the large detuning between the levels.
+In particular, in the noiseless case and when the condition Eq.~\eqref{eq:cphase_cond} is matched, the state with the highest probability of leakage is $\ket{04}$.
+This state accounts for approximately $95 \%$ of the leakage.
+Due to the hybridization of the bare levels $\ket{13}_0$ and $\ket{04}_0$, the dressed state $\ket{04}$ also acquires a non-zero fluxonium charge matrix element, and thus the drive can stimulate the $\ket{10}-\ket{04}$ transition, although it is more off-resonant than the $\ket{10}-\ket{13}$ transition.
+This also explains the decrease of leakage with the increase of the target conditional phase in Fig.~\ref{fig:leakcphase}.
+In fact, the larger the target conditional phase, the larger the ideal gate time and the smaller the drive amplitude, which causes the unwanted $\ket{04}$ to be less populated.
+The remaining $5 \%$ of the leakage is due to the imperfect cancellation of the $\ket{13}$ population.
+We believe that these two main sources of leakage can be both reduced by further pulse optimization.
+Finally, we remark that in the noisy case we see an increase in the population of $\ket{13}$ as well as of $\ket{03}$.
+The latter seems due to a direct relaxation from the $\ket{04}$ state (see Table \ref{tab:t1_flx} in \cref{app:error_model} for the relaxation time).